A six inch orange cake recipe that’s moist and full of bold orange flavor. It’s the perfect size cake for a small group!

 - Preheat the oven to 325F.
 Prepare two six inch pans by buttering and then lining the bottom with parchment.
 Dust with flour.

-- In a medium sized bowl, whisk together the flour, baking powder, baking soda and a pinch of salt.
+- In a medium sized bowl, whisk together the flour, baking powder, and salt.

 - In a large bowl, or the bowl of a stand mixer, beat the butter and sugar on medium high speed until light and fluffy.